-Credit reporting should not be used as a revenge tool or a threat, it is against the debt collection laws.
-But a creditor whose account becomes seriously past due has the right to report the account to Credit Bureaus if he has adequate proof regarding the authenticity of the debt.
-Top three Credit Bureaus of USA are Equifax, Transunion and Experian.
+Credit reporting should not be used as a revenge tool or a threat; it is against the debt collection laws.
+But a creditor whose account becomes seriously past due has the legal right to report the account to Credit Bureaus if he has adequate proof regarding the authenticity of the debt.
+The top three Credit Bureaus of USA are Equifax, Transunion and Experian.

-A Collection Agency can report the account to Credit Bureaus if their collection efforts have failed and the original creditor wishes to report this delinquency on debtor’s Credit History report.
-This entry on can stay on your debtor’s credit report for up to 7 years.
+A Collection Agency can report the account to Credit Bureaus after their debt collection efforts have failed and the original creditor wishes to report this delinquency on the debtor’s Credit History report.
+This entry can stay on the debtor’s credit report for up to 7 years.

 There are several laws around Credit Bureau Reporting since it adversely impacts the credit history of debtors or patients.
 According to the Fair Credit Reporting Act (FCRA), all accounts reported after September 15, 2017 should have Full Name, Address, Full SSN and Full Date of birth.
-Since collection agencies use skip tracing services and may access credit reports of debtors in some cases, they are usually able to find one or more missing information by reverse lookup using the Debtor’s SSN.
+Since collection agencies use skip-tracing services and may also have access to credit reports of debtors, they are usually able to find one or more missing information by reverse lookup using the Debtor’s SSN.
 For example – if the debtor’s DOB is missing then a collection agency can find it using the debtor’s SSN.

-Even though Credit Reporting is indeed a useful tool, it should be used judiciously.
-Debtor’s has his own consumer rights, if an entry has been incorrectly reported to the Credit Bureaus then debtor can dispute it, and in some extreme cases may even file a lawsuit in corrective actions are not taken on time.
-If the inaccurate information cannot be verified, the consumer reporting agency has a responsibility to remove it.
-It is better to continue to work with debtor to recover money than to insist the collection agency to report the matter to Credit Bureaus at the earliest.
+Although Credit Reporting is indeed a powerful tool, it should be used judiciously.
+A debtor has his consumer rights, if an entry has been reported incorrectly to the Credit Bureaus, then the debtor can dispute it and in some extreme cases may even file a lawsuit if corrective actions are not taken on time.
+If any information cannot be verified by the creditor, then the consumer reporting agency has a responsibility to remove it.
+It is better to continue to work with the debtor to recover the money than to instruct the collection agency to report the matter to Credit Bureaus at the earliest.

 Benefits of Credit Reporting

-Reporting a bad debt to Credit Bureaus definitely has some benefits.
+Reporting a bad debt to Credit Bureaus has some benefits.

-1. It indicates the debtor that you are serious about recovering your money.
+1. It indicates to the debtor that you are serious about recovering your money.